 Assignment Submission.
 Assignments will be submitted via Canvas in the requested file type titled with last name, first initial, 499, assignment number & title (e.g. Taylor_E_499_2_ScheduleBuilder) by 11:59 p.m. on the relevant due date.
 It is critical that you factor in the amount of time that it will take you to upload your assignment using the website.
-Papers that are time stamped past 11:59 will automatically receive a 5% deduction.
+Papers that are time stamped past 11:59 will automatically receive a 10% deduction.
 All writing submissions will be APA style and in a Word compatible file.
 If you submit a corrupted file, you will automatically be given a 0.
 It is your responsibility to check that your file has been uploaded correctly.
-Relevant deductions will be taken for submissions that do not follow directions, fit within the parameters outlined by the rubric, or that substantially fall short or exceed the word count or page limit provided.

 Late Assignments.
-Because you must complete one-week assignments to move onto the next, I automatically accept late work at a 5% penalty for each day it is past the deadline/original completion date, with a cap at a 50% deduction (same deduction past 10 days).
+Because you must complete one week assignments to move onto the next, I automatically accept late work at a 10% penalty for each day it is past the deadline/original completion date, with a cap at a 50% deduction.
 Other assignment accommodations with no deductions will only be made under certain, extenuating circumstances (documentation may be requested) if the reason for your absence is made known to me within two (2) days of the absence/due date.
 Circumstances automatically considered valid include documented illness, college-sanctioned travel, death of a loved one, or the observance of a religious holy day.
 I may also deem certain life events as "extenuating".
 For those excuses I deem valid, including those listed above or supported by documentation, no deduction of points will be taken.
 You are expected to make all reasonable efforts to notify me of your documented excuse or reason for an extension request in advance.
 Please do not waste your time, or mine, making up excuses.
 I will always consider the date you sent the email or called, NOT what day I received your request or notification.
 You will be allowed one "freebie" during the semester, when an assignment turned in within 3 days of the due date will not receive a late deduction.
-This freebie will NOT apply to assignment due after 3/25/23.
-Advance notice of your freebie use is due ≤ 12 hours ahead of the deadline.
+This freebie will NOT apply to assignment due after 4/25/21.
+Advance notice of your freebie use is due at least 12 hours ahead of the deadline.